JSON-LD for SEO: The Guide to Structured Data

 }

-General fix: Use a JSON validator such as JSONLint before publishing to detect all these syntax errors.
+General fix: Use a JSON validator like JSONLint before publication to detect all these syntax errors.

-What you see: Developer adds JSON-LD and accidentally changes an existing Google Analytics script or other functionality.
+What you see: A developer adds JSON-LD and accidentally modifies an existing Google Analytics script or other functionality.

 Why it's problematic: JSON-LD scripts must be standalone.
 Changes to other scripts can break tracking, ads, or other functionality.

 Fix: Treat JSON-LD as a read-only zone.
-Add, but do not modify anything else.
-Always test after deployment to ensure other scripts still function.
+Add content, but don't modify anything else.
+Always test after deployment to ensure other scripts still work.

 “Previously, search engines were primarily indexes of documents.
-Now, Google is increasingly becoming an index of ‘things’ and facts related to them.”
+Now, Google is increasingly becoming an index of 'things' and related facts.”

 Before you publish your JSON-LD: